 Tim Wiggins is an endurance athlete and outdoor adventurer from the Isle of Wight, who enjoys pushing himself to the limit and exploring the road less travelled.
-Later this year, he is hoping to take part in The Tour Divide - bikepacking 2,745 miles unsupported down the backbone of the Rockies from Canada to Mexico - which must be the ultimate in endurance cycling.
+He is working towards taking part in The Tour Divide - bikepacking 2,745 miles unsupported down the backbone of the Rockies from Canada to Mexico - which must be the ultimate in endurance cycling.

 Tim can you tell us a little bit about yourself?

 I have always loved spending time outdoors.
 I grew up sailing, cycling, rowing, hiking, and kayaking – at home on the Isle of Wight, and across Europe.
 That passion has never dwindled but has developed even further as I realised how far (and sometimes how fast) you can travel under your own steam.
 Whether by foot, bicycle, kayak or sailboat, it is the best way to see and experience the world and natural environment around you.